DanielJohnston/techtest-database/README.md

 > Write a program that runs a server that is accessible on http://localhost:4000/.
 When your server receives a request on http://localhost:4000/set?somekey=somevalue it should store the passed key and value in memory.
 When it receives a request on http://localhost:4000/get?key=somekey it should return the value stored at somekey.
 Store the data in memory, not in a database, but bear in mind that you will later need to add a database to this code.

+Following completion of this brief, the next stage is:

+> Implement persistent storage in a database

 ## Installation

 * Download this repo to a machine with a working Ruby install.
 I've verified the software works with Windows Subsytem for Linux (i.e. Ubuntu), and it should work on macOS.
 * Install the bundle gem if necessary, then run `bundle` to install the appropriate gems.
-If you don't want test infrastructure, use `--without test development`
+If you don't want test infrastructure, use `--without test development`.

+* To be confirmed: you will also need a PostgreSQL database server, and will need to set up the database, connection and permissions.

-* Run `rspec` in the project root to run the Capybara and RSpec tests which confirm everything is working
+* Run `rspec` in the project root to run the Capybara and RSpec tests which confirm everything is working.
 * Run `ruby app.rb` in the project root to start the server on http://localhost:4000/.
-Running `rackup` starts a generic server with the wrong port, so don't do that
+Running `rackup` starts a generic server with the wrong port, so don't do that.

-## Technologies
+## Technologies and development notes

-A simple web application DSL seems appropriate, so I'm using Sinatra with Ruby.
-For testing, Capybara and RSpec provide feature and unit tests.
+A simple web application DSL seems appropriate, so I'm using Sinatra with Ruby:

+* For testing, Capybara and RSpec provide feature and unit tests.
+* Persistence is via DataMapper and PostgreSQL.
+* I've added a homepage and submission form to the spec, in order to make feature testing more straightforward.
+If this converts into a pure API later, I can remove this again.
+* It's worth noting that, to meet the brief, it's necessary to change the model using a GET request, which isn't normally best practice.

 Depending on time, CI might be worth looking at as well.
-As there's no persistent storage in the brief at present and session-based storage doesn't match the brief, I'm using variables scoped on the class to avoid global variables.
-I've added a homepage and submission form to the spec, in order to make feature testing more straightforward.
-If this converts into a pure API later, I can remove this again.
-It's worth noting that, to meet the brief, it's necessary to change the model using a GET request, which isn't normally best practice.

 ## User stories